-Impetigo (im-puh-TIE-go) is a common and highly contagious skin infection that mainly affects infants and children.
-Impetigo usually appears as red sores on the face, especially around a child's nose and mouth, and on hands and feet.
-The sores burst and develop honey-colored crusts.
+Impetigo (im-puh-TIE-go) is a common and highly contagious skin infection that mainly affects infants and young children.
+It usually appears as reddish sores on the face, especially around the nose and mouth and on the hands and feet.
+Over about a week, the sores burst and develop honey-colored crusts.

-Treatment with antibiotics is generally recommended to help prevent the spread of impetigo to others.
-It's important to keep your child home from school or day care until he or she is no longer contagious — usually 24 hours after you begin antibiotic treatment.
+Treatment with antibiotics can limit the spread of impetigo to others.
+Keep children home from school or day care until they're no longer contagious — usually 24 hours after beginning antibiotic treatment.

 The main symptom of impetigo is reddish sores, often around the nose and mouth.
-The sores quickly rupture, ooze for a few days and then form a yellowish-brown crust.
-The sores usually occur around the nose and mouth but can be spread to other areas of the body by fingers, clothing and towels.
+The sores quickly rupture, ooze for a few days and then form a honey-colored crust.
+Sores can spread to other areas of the body through touch, clothing and towels.
 Itching and soreness are generally mild.

-A less common form of the disorder, called bullous impetigo, may feature larger blisters that occur on the trunk of infants and young children.
+A less common form of the condition called bullous impetigo causes larger blisters on the trunk of infants and young children.
 Ecthyma is a serious form of impetigo that causes painful fluid- or pus-filled sores.

 When to see a doctor